Kaya-Sem/DiscretePlotter/README.md

 # Discrete Plotter
-### A kotlin CLI tool that lets you plot and calculate common distributions right in your terminal!
+### Plot and calculate common discrete distributions right in your terminal!

+- kotlin
+- python